-Exceptions to the typical manufactured home window size and design could mean that those different windows might not have sashes.
-That includes windows that are custom-built or are sized for parts of your home like a window above your kitchen sink or a privacy bathroom window.
+Exceptions to the typical manufactured home window size and design could mean that different windows might not have sashes.
+That includes windows that are custom built or are sized for parts of your home like a window above your kitchen sink or a privacy bathroom window.

 Window Maintenance and Safety Tips

-For your family’s safety, it’s important to maintain your manufactured home windows and have a plan prepared.
+For your family’s safety, it’s important to maintain your manufactured home windows and have an in case of emergency plan prepared.

 1. Make sure your windows open easily